 Courtroom camera installation

-As you can see each camera is installed discretely out of sight from the court room workflow.
+As you can see each camera is installed discretely out of sight from the courtroom workflow.
 The mount shown to the left is SKU: HCM-1-BK which is a wall mount installed upside down.
-This mount allows the city hall to install the camera on the lip of a ceiling beam .
+This mount allows the city hall to install the camera on the lip of a ceiling beam.
 The City Hall uses HD-SDI camera models for long and reliable cable runs which they connect into a custom vMix system using an AJA Corvid PCIe capture card.
-The cameras can then controlled with an xBox controller, an xKeys pad and even via vMix with various options.
+The cameras can then be controlled with an xBox controller, an xKeys pad and even via vMix with various options.
 Don’t miss the full behind the scenes video of this installation available below.

-The above pictures show just how easy the system is to setup and operate.
+The above pictures show just how easy the system is to set up and operate.
 You can see the PTZ (pan, tilt and zoom) controls setup inside vMix to control the PTZOptics cameras.
 We also have a picture showing the PoE (Power Over Ethernet) network switch providing camera control and power to each camera.
 We also have the fully programmable xKeys controllers with 124 programmable keys.
-This is setup to call camera preset positions, so that each camera can individual preset locations all re-callable with a single button push.
-As you an see each camera is label and found inside vMix with the click of your mouse.
+This is setup to call camera preset positions, so that each camera can individually preset locations all re-callable with a single button push.
+As you can see each camera is labeled and found inside vMix with the click of your mouse.

 Live Streaming with Elected Officials